Multivariate Count Time Series Modelling: A Review of Multivariate Count Distributions

 Further work on copulas, in the context of generalized linear models, is given by \citet{Song(2000)} and \citet{Songetal(2009)}.
 The latter reference employs Gaussian copulas, for multivariate regression analysis of continuous, discrete, and mixed correlated outcomes under the generalized linear models (GLM) framework (\citet{NelderandWedderburn(1972)} and \citet{McCullaghandNelder(1989)}).
 More recently, \citet{Yangetal(2020)} consider discrete regression models and copula estimation arguing that inclusion of continuous covariates implies consistent estimation of the unknown copula.
+In addition, \citet{Jiaetal(2020)} employ a latent Gaussian process and a distributional transformation to construct stationary univariate count time series models with flexible correlation features such that their marginal distribution can be prespecified.